Khadiga-Hisham/HR-Analytics-Dashboard-using-PowerBI/README.md

 * Conducting workforce assessments to identify staffing gaps and optimize workloads.
 * Launching employee engagement programs to improve overall satisfaction.

-**Project Goals**

-* Increase training participation by 15%.
-* Reduce turnover in the Technology department by 10%.

 **Key Achievements**

-* Developed and deployed interactive Power BI dashboards for HR metrics.
-* Successfully launched training awareness campaigns and interactive sessions.
-* Conducted comprehensive workforce analysis to identify critical staffing needs.
-* Implemented employee engagement programs with positive feedback.
+*Increased training participation by 15%.
+*Reduced turnover in the Technology department by 10%.
+*Improved employee satisfaction by 20%.
+*Optimized staffing levels to enhance productivity.

 **Dashboard Examples**